This post may contain affiliate links.

 If You Give a Mouse a Brownie Printables

-Of course, you’ll want to read If You Give a Mouse a Brownie with your preschoolers before you get started.
+Before you begin your activities, you’ll want to read If You Give a Mouse a Brownie with your preschoolers.
 Your kids will get a kick out of Mouse’s antics in the 9th book in Laura Numeroff’s “If You Give…” series.

 On a side note, you might also enjoy these activities to go with some of Laura Numeroff’s other books from this series:

 This If You Give a Mouse a Brownie book based activity pack is designed to help your preschoolers focus on early math and literacy skills.